-- Make sure you are in context mode; the view switcher in the toolbar should have the Context icon highlighted: - Click the plus button at the bottom of the sidebar. - Type a title for your new context.
+- Make sure you are in context mode; an easy way to get there is by clicking the Contexts button in the toolbar: - Click the plus button at the bottom of the sidebar. - Type a title for your new context.

 To assign a context to an action in planning mode: